isathar/Blender_UE4_VectorFieldEditor/README.md

 -------------

 - Extract to your Blender\#.##\scripts\addons folder
-- enable in the addon manager (named "Vector Field Tools")
+- Enable in the addon manager (named "FGA Vector Field Tools")

 ---------------------------------------------------------------------------------------------------------